Automattic/community-translator/README.md

 - The [`gp-translation-extended-api`](https://github.com/hewsut/gp-extended-api-plugins) plugin for GlotPress

 ### Build
-To create the `community-translator.js` and `community-translator.css` files which should be loaded in the translatable site, run `make`.
+To create the `community-translator.js` and `community-translator.css` files which should be loaded in the translatable site.

+* Make sure you've got uglifyjs installed in system.
+If not, run `sudo npm install -g uglify-js`
+* run `npm install`
+* run `make`.

 You can also use `fswatch-run lib css make` to watch the directories `lib` and `css` for changed files and run `make` automatically.

 ### Loading